chrisshiplet/btcbar/README.md

 btcbar
 ======

-A tiny status bar widget for OS X that displays the latest USD/BTC spot price from MtGox, Bitstamp, and Coinbase.
+A tiny status bar widget for OS X that displays the latest USD/BTC spot price from BitStamp, BTCe, Coinbase, and MtGox.

 ## Screenshot